 Opioid Response Dashboard

 Individuals with spinal cord injuries are disproportionately affected with OUD (Opioid Use Disorder).
-A spinal cord injury typically requires the use of multiple opioids in an effort to manage pain effectively.
+A spinal cord injury typically requires the use of various pain-killing medications in an effort to manage pain effectively.
 However, data shows that after 5 days of use of an opioid, the risk of long term abuse is drastically higher.
 The AZSCIA is committed to providing services around: prevention, treatment, and recovery.

 Our core belief is that opioids are not a sustainable method of treatment for this population.
 Pain management is a complex issue with a wide range of applicable strategies that can be effective.
 The goal is to manage pain while simultaneously limiting the chance of opioid use disorder (OUD).
-We believe in the states approach highlighted to the right.
 For individuals suffering from OUD; MAT therapy has proven to be an extremely effective treatment, one which the AZSCIA supports for any individual who makes that choice.

 "Pain Doesn't Have to Kill"